For demonstration purposes, I pushed the cleaning rod a little further through the barrel past the crown than I normally would.

 So I take a cleaning patch, attach it to the jag, and place a few drops of carbon remover on the patch.
 Run the cleaning rod with the patch through the bore guide and down the bore, discard the patch, and repeat the process a few times.
 This process also shows some of the carbon fouling.

 Note: When running the cleaning rod or brush down the bore, simply let the tip extend slightly beyond the end of the muzzle.
-This is an additional precaution to protect the crown of the barrel (still important even if a muzzle brake has been removed).
+This is an additional precaution to protect the crown of the barrel (still important even if a muzzle brake has not been removed).

 This process is ideal for removing a significant amount of stuff from the barrel.
 You’ll instantly notice that the first few patches are pretty dirty.